MSIA/2020-msia423-ganguly-got/README.md

 **Initiative**: Iterate with other suitable ML techniques

-**Epic**: Train and assess benchmark model
+**Epic**: Improve model using alternative ML techniques and engineering newer features
-1. Research and identify other relevant supervised modeling techniques - 2
+ - [ ] Research and identify other relevant supervised modeling techniques - 2
-2. Develop further hypothesis based on understanding of the series and create corresponding features - 4
+ - [ ] Develop further hypothesis based on understanding of the series and create corresponding features - 4
-3. Train alternate models - 2
+ - [ ] Train alternate models - 2
-4. Evaluate said models on test data and record metrics - 2
+ - [ ] Evaluate said models on test data and record metrics - 2
-5. Compare and choose the best model for production deployment - 1
+ - [ ] Compare and choose the best model for production deployment - 1

 **Initiative**: Design and develop Web Application